Ceilidh Dance newsletter – next Ceilidh Dance – Monday, August 6, 2012 in Stanley Park

 NOTE:- the BC Highland Games is to be held on Saturday June 23, 2012 in Percy Perry Stadium, Coquitlam.
 This is a week earlier than normal so please help us by passing this information along.

+The BC Highland Games Organizing Committee still needs more volunteers.
 50 to 75 volunteers are needed on the day of the games.

 If you are able to assist, please contact Jim Bain (604-435-0764) or Glenna Urbshadt (604-224-5479).